tr>

 Doctor’s Dilemma Competition: A team-based competition involving answering questions related to internal medicine knowledge in a game format.

-Teams representing Internal Medicine Residency Programs from Qatar, KSA, Oman, Iraq & UAE
+Teams representing Internal Medicine Residency Programs from Qatar, KSA, Oman, Egypt & UAE

 Symposium: Empowering Interprofessional Collaboration: From Learning Spaces to Clinical Practice